College of Arts & Sciences

 History and Mission

 Georgetown College, the oldest Catholic college in the United States, was founded in 1789 by John Carroll, Archbishop of Baltimore.
 A progressive citizen of his time, he firmly believed in the principles of the United States Constitution.
 He endeavored to establish an academy open to students of every faith, to form young minds and hearts in the classical and Jesuit traditions, and to prepare graduates to lead and serve in the Church and in the newly independent nation.

 On March 1, 1815, President James Madison signed the act of Congress which chartered the College of Georgetown.
 In 1844 Congress approved its incorporation.
 During the years of the Civil War, Georgetown students fought for the North and South.
 Later the colors blue and gray were adopted by the College to signify the reunited nation and the sons of Georgetown who had served on both sides in its civil war.

-From its founding to the present day the graduates of Georgetown College have taken their places in the forefront of almost every human endeavor, as public servants and public leaders.
+From its founding to the present day the graduates of the College of Arts & Sciences have taken their places in the forefront of almost every human endeavor, as public servants and public leaders.
 Graduates of the College work in education, government, business, arts and entertainment, law, medicine, and research, shaping the world and serving their communities.